 A story inspired by dark events buried in our history and told through a child’s drawings and clues scattered throughout the game that forces the player to think outside the box

 Our protagonist, Albert, is on a mission to save his sister, who has been kidnapped by a mysterious force.
-On your journey, you will encounter Otto, your sister’s blood-red magical teddybear which she had somehow dropped whilst being kidnapped.
-Albert has a gun which he can use to overcome enemies and puzzles and Otto has a few special abilities which also come in handy with the puzzle solving.
+On your journey, you will encounter Otto, your sister’s blood-red magical teddy bear which she had somehow dropped whilst being kidnapped.
+Albert has a gun that he can use to overcome enemies and puzzles and Otto has a few special abilities which also come in handy with puzzle solving.
 Throughout the game we see a mixture of combat and puzzles; however, the game does tend to be more platform and puzzle heavy over combat, which I’ll explain in further detail below.

 Some of the platforming parts of Albert & Otto can be a bit too pixel-perfect for my liking as well.
 There are a few parts where you must ride a crate down a rapid river which is constantly moving down-hill.
 Throughout this stage, you must jump over spikes and land on the crate, hurry through platforming sections to grab a sheep and return to the raft before it goes too far, and pick up rocks/crates along the way to set on switches whilst the ‘raft’ still moves.
 There is a trophy for completing this section with no deaths but let’s just say – If there was a trophy for completing it with less than 20 deaths, I probably still wouldn’t have it!